 If you use multiple names for an app, the last name assigned is the least specific name New Relic uses to roll up the data.
 For best results to view both instance-level and aggregated data, set the order of your app's rollup names from most specific to least specific in your configuration file.

-Normally, when two instances report with the same app name, agent language, and license key, New Relic aggregates their data into a single app within the New Relic user interface.
+Normally, when two instances report with the same app name, agent language, and license key, New Relic aggregates their data into a single New Relic-monitored app.
 You can also view data for the individual hosts and instances from the app's New Relic APM Overview page.

 To segment your app in a different way, or to work with each instance as an individual app while maintaining the overall view of the data, use your New Relic agent's config file to give an app up to three different rollup names.
 New Relic will then report the app's data separately to each app listed in the config file.